chvvkumar/chvvkumar.github.io/README.md

         // Initialize the calculation on page load window.onload = () => {
+            // Set the slider's initial value to 0s to center it on meridian document.getElementById('t_end_exp').value = 0;

             calculateFlip();
             // Recalculate on resize to maintain responsiveness window.addEventListener('resize', calculateFlip);